maxpou/maxpou.fr/src/content/blog/2016/2016-08-19-else-unnecessary-expression/2016-08-19-else-unnecessary-expression.md

 > Ok, you're kind but this example is very easy.
 Trust me, I write specific code and I can't drop
 > else! — **one of my colleague**

-That was my colleague response when I talk about this.
-But you know, every developer write specific code (in 2016, CRUD are generated).
+That was my colleague's answer when I mentioned this.
+But you know, every developer writes specific code (in 2016, CRUD were generated).
 If you don't, I'm sorry for you!
 So, sometimes it's difficult to avoid this expression.
-Most of times, it came from another problem:
+Most of the time, it came from another
-**you don't know design patterns**.
+problem: **design patterns misknowledge**.

 ## Solution 2: State Pattern